 Politicians and people in international institutions make huge decisions that affect EVERYONE’s lives in every way imaginable.
 If you care about changing the world for the better, studying politics is a great place to start.
 As you will find out below, it can be the gateway to some truly remarkable careers!

-In this fascinating and constantly changing subject you will learn about how the UK system works, including important theoretical perspectives on how a society should be run and organised.
+In this fascinating and constantly changing subject, you will learn about how the UK system works, including important theoretical perspectives on how a society should be run and organised.
 You will learn how the global political system works too and about the big issues of the day, both nationally and globally.
-You’ll have the chance to visit Parliament, a secret underground Cold War nuclear bunker and NATO headquarters in Belgium.
+You’ll have the chance to visit Parliament, a secret underground Cold War nuclear bunker and NATO headquarters in Belgium – all dependent upon Covid-19 restrictions.
 You will also develop your skills of analysis, argument and evaluation until they are razor sharp.
 You’ll probably never lose an argument again!

 Three 2 hour exams